11 Health Benefits of Eating 6 Soaked Black Raisins a DayLuke Coutinho

 You wash off any dirt on the raisin and enhance the bioavailability of its nutrients and antioxidants.
 This helps the vitamins in it to absorb better into your system.
 Also when these raisins swell up, they hold on to water, so they are also hydrating for you.

-Eases constipation and regularizes bowel movement
+Raisins ease constipation and regularize bowel movement

 When soaked overnight, black raisins can act as a mild laxative without making it look like you have diarrhea.
 Because it’s high in fiber, it enables you to regularize your bowel movement in the morning.
 Truth be told, the quality and health of your skin and hair are dependent upon your gut health.
 If you have constipation, diarrhea, or poor absorption issues – it is a sign that your colon is secreting toxins that it should ideally be eliminating.